danielkorat/Lung-Cancer-Risk-Prediction/README.md

 ### Data Preprocessing
 Each CT volume downloaded from NLST is a folder of DICOM files (one per slice).
 The `preprocess.py` module accepts a directory `path/to/data` containing multiple CT volumes, performs several preprocessing steps on each volume, and saves each preprocessed volume as 3D `.npy` file in `path/to/data_preprocssed`.
-The preprocessing steps include: Resampling to 1.0mm^3 voxels, windowing, lung segmentation and centering, RGB normalization.
+The preprocessing steps use methods from [this](https://www.kaggle.com/gzuidhof/full-preprocessing-tutorial/notebook) tutorial and include:

+1. Resampling to a 1mm voxel size
+2. Coarse lung segmentation – used to compute lung center for alignment
+3. Windowing – clip pixel values to focus on lung volume
+4. RGB normalization

 ### Acknowledgments